-you are a permanent employee or term employee actively working for your employer at least 25 hours a week or you are half-time tenured employee.
+- you are a permanent employee or term employee. - you are actively working for your employer at least 25 hours a week but less than 35 hours a week.

 For the Long-Term Disability benefit: there is no waiting period.
 For all other benefits: the waiting period for your group plan is 3 months of continuous employment.